Three Authors of Dystopic Futures – Man’s Two Options Therein

 Once the flood waters receded, and the world greened once more, and life was amply restored through the specimens of the ark, man again had his freedom, and happiness.
 It is for this reason that we beg to differ with the sensualist Zamiatin, that man had no other choice.
 Of course, as the Biblical story unfolds, man misuses his freedom time and again, but never to the apocalyptic degrees that Benson describes, though there are certainly descriptions of rulers who would enslave people, and had those rulers the modern technology of today, one of them would surely have made the fatal mistake of plunging the world into a lifeless planet, where then, the questions of freedom and happiness would be moot points.

 The choice of the title was to create the illusion of a word, “Weeden”.
 A couple of web pages exist, showing this word to be a variant of the pagan Norse god, Woden, or Odin, root of the word “Wednesday”.
 We rather prefer the idea of the Weeden Island culture of Florida, which existed before the Christian Era, and, which showed, in common with the cultures of Central and South America, observations of astronomy, and artforms superior to those of the later tribes of what would later be parts of the United States east of the Mississippi.
 The Hopewell culture, from which it is said to derive, itself might suggest, to someone interested in related myths, that even in America, there was an expulsion from Eden, with the good hope of a return.
-A Norse myth has a pair of humans created by a god, with a sacred tree.
+A Norse myth has a pair of humans, Ask and Embla created by the sons of the god Bor, out of two sacred trees, as reported in the The Prose Edda of Snorri Sturluson.
 [A serious link for this is being sought.]